BCamargoM/hello-world/README.md

 1.-In this first step,I added a new branch, it was called kanban.

 2.-Created a new branch, it was called scrum_branch

+ add a line of the code here,can see different file now with the Master (readme.md)